Sachkhand Express: Traction

-The train runs on both diesel and electric tractions.
-From Hazur Sahib Nanded to Manmad it is hauled by a WDM-3A twins locomotive of Kazipet.
-From Manmad to Amritsar it is hauled by a Ghaziabad-based WAP-7 locomotive and vice versa.
+As the route is fully electrified, it is hauled by a Ghaziabad Loco Shed or Ludhiana Loco Shed-based WAP-7 electric locomotive on its entire journey.

 At the New Delhi Railway station, langar cooked from Veerji da Dera at Tilak Nagar in West Delhi is served in the train.
 People from Dera distribute the food to all pilgrimages returning from visiting the holy city of the tenth master.